getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 Some other differences to note with **OLOO style code**:

 1. Both `id` and `label` data members from the previous class example are data properties directly on `XYZ` (neither is on `Task`).
 In general, with `[[Prototype]]` delegation involved, **you want state to be on the delegators** (`XYZ`, `ABC`), not on the delegate (`Task`).
 2. With the class design pattern, we intentionally named `outputTask` the same on both parent (`Task`) and child (`XYZ`), so that we could take advantage of overriding (polymorphism).
-In behavior delegation, we do the opposite: **we avoid if at all possible naming things the same** at different links in the `[[Prototype]]` chain (called shadowing -- see Chapter 5), because having those name collisions creates awkward/brittle syntax to disambiguate references (see Chapter 4), and we want to avoid that if we can.
+In behavior delegation, we do the opposite: **we avoid if at all possible naming things the same** at different levels of the `[[Prototype]]` chain (called shadowing -- see Chapter 5), because having those name collisions creates awkward/brittle syntax to disambiguate references (see Chapter 4), and we want to avoid that if we can.

    This design pattern calls for less of general method names which are prone to overriding and instead more of descriptive method names, *specific* to the type of behavior each object is doing. **This can actually create easier to understand/maintain code**, because the names of methods (not only at definition location but strewn throughout other code) are more obvious (self documenting).
 3. `this.setID(ID);` inside of a method on the `XYZ` object first looks on `XYZ` for `setID(..)`, but since it doesn't find a method of that name on `XYZ`, `[[Prototype]]` *delegation* means it can follow the link to `Task` to look for `setID(..)`, which it of course finds.
 Moreover, because of implicit call-site `this` binding rules (see Chapter 2), when `setID(..)` runs, even though the method was found on `Task`, the `this` binding for that function call is `XYZ` exactly as we'd expect and want.
 We see the same thing with `this.outputID()` later in the code listing.